Add Active Directory to Sophos Firewall (SFOS)

 4. Port

-The port depends on the connection security, which you have to set in point 8 below.
-For example, if you select SSL/TLS there, the port will automatically change to 636.
-We have tested the following combinations and they should work:
+The port depends on the connection security setting that you define in step 8.
+For example, if you select SSL/TLS there, the port automatically changes to 636.
+We tested the following combinations and they work:

 5. NetBIOS domain

-.
-In the upper screenshot you see the domain name framed in red.
-The NetBIOS domain in our case would be AVANET.
+Now right-click the domain name and select Properties.
+In my example, the domain name would be avanet.local.
+In the screenshot above you can see the domain name framed in red.
+So the NetBIOS domain in our case would be AVANET.

-Specify a user who has the right to read the AD structure.
-In production environments we recommend to use a service user and not the domain administrator.
-For this documentation we have only used the Administrator for test purposes, because he surely has enough permissions.
+Specify a user who has permission to read the AD structure.
+In production environments, we recommend using a service account rather than the domain administrator.
+For this documentation, we used the administrator for testing purposes only, because this account has sufficient permissions.

 7. Password

-Add here the password for the ADS user specified under step 6.
+Add the password for the ADS user specified in point 6.

 8. Connection security